oroinc/documentation/commerce/cloud/maintenance/basic_use.rst

     orocloud-cli app:console "oro:message-queue:consume --memory-limit=512 --time-limit=\"+30 seconds\""

-By default, the `app:console` command runs in `silent` mode, which means that the output from the application is shown after the command completion.
+By default, the `app:console` command runs in the `silent` mode, which means that the output from the application is shown after the command completion.
 To execute an application command interactively, e.g. to monitor command execution in real time, you may be required to debug consumer execution.
 For this, add the `-vvv` option (it increases maintenance agent verbosity to DEBUG level).

 .. code-block:: none
     :linenos: